richardturnnidge/i2c_lessons/README.md

 <B>PCF8574 module</B>
 This is an 8bit digital i/o expander.
+Default bus address: $20-28

 - TO DO-

 <B>PCF8575 module</B>
 This is a 16bit digital i/o expander.
+Default bus address: $20-28

 - TO DO-

 <B>MCP4725 module</B>
 This is a 12bit digital to analog output converter.
+Default bus address: $62-61 ?

 - TO DO-

 <B>HTU21D module</B>
 This is a temperature and humity sensor.
+Default bus address: $40

 - TO DO-

 <B>VEML7700 module</B>
 This is an ambient light level sensor.
+Default bus address: $10

 - TO DO-

 <B>ADC1115 module</B>
 This is a 4 channel analog to digital converter.
+Default bus address: $48-4B

 - TO DO-

+<B>Nintendo WII Nunchuck controller</B>
+This is controller has multiple sensors and buttons for user input.
+Default bus address: $52

+- TO DO-

-<B>REAL TIME CLOCK modules</B>
+<B>DS3231 REAL TIME CLOCK modules</B>
+Default bus address: $68

-This code has been written for RTC modules based on the DS 3231 chip, and also assumes a bus address of $68.
+This code has been written for RTC modules based on the DS3231 chip, and also assumes a bus address of $68.

 <b>settime.bin</b>